pikvm/pikvm/docs/first_steps.md

 -----
 ## Getting access to PiKVM

 By default, PiKVM receives a dynamic IP address via DHCP.
-V3+ devices show IP on the built-in display.
-If you don't have a display, use the tips below:
+PiKVM V3+ devices shows the IP address on the built-in OLED display.

-??? example "Finding PiKVM in the network"
+??? example "PiKVM without OLED: finding device in the network"

     To determine the IP address of your PiKVM, use one of the following methods:

     * **Common way:** Open the web interface of your router and find the list of issued IP addresses there.
 It depends on the router model.